Reconfigurable mechanical vibrations laboratory kit: (5) Discussion

 \subsection{Future Work}

 The laboratory kit is designed in a reconfigurable way such that additional laboratory modules could be readily developed using the same basic hardware.
-Future modules might include general periodic or aperiodic forcing, active vibration control, modal analysis, or random vibration.
-The laboratories described could also be readily made further quantitative by incorporating low-cost accelerometers and a data acquisition system (via Arduino, for instance), however, such enhancements would come with additional cost, as well as setup and operational complexity.
+Future modules might focus on general periodic or aperiodic forcing, active vibration control, modal analysis, or random vibration.
+The laboratory experiments described could also be readily made further quantitative by incorporating low-cost accelerometers and a data acquisition system (via Arduino, for instance), however, such enhancements would come with additional cost, as well as setup and operational complexity.

-Even outside of a remote learning setting, it is anticipated that the hands-on nature of the reconfigurable lab kit will benefit student learning by allowing students to debug and build a more holistic understanding of the hardware and vibrations phenomena, when compared to a traditional fully pre-prepared engineering laboratory.
+Even outside of a remote learning setting, it is anticipated that the hands-on nature of the reconfigurable lab kit will benefit student learning.
+We suspect that these kits allow students to} build a more holistic understanding of laboratory hardware and vibrations phenomena, when compared to a more traditional fully pre-prepared engineering laboratory.
 Future work will aim to assess student learning outcomes by use of such a kit in an ``in-person'' learning environment.